JOIN THE MAILING LIST

 Free DownloadsAll my songs are available to download for FREE!
 Just click the button below, and you’re a simple step closer to expanding your music collection.
 Please feel free to share!

 Chris DaSilva is a singer, songwriter and multi-instrumentalist currently living and working the music scene in New York City.
-Writing and performing in a variety of styles; from reggae flavored pop with catchy hooks, to power infused indie-rock, to the thoughtful touch of a singer-songwriter – all with lyrics that often display a wry sense of humor – it is clear to all who have heard him that Chris is a one-of-a-kind talent.
+Writing and performing in a variety of styles; from power infused rock and roll, to reggae flavored pop with catchy hooks, to the thoughtful touch of a singer-songwriter — all with lyrics that often display a wry sense of humor — it is clear to all who have heard him that Chris is a one-of-a-kind talent.

 Soon after, I discovered that I had a knack for writing songs.